Reseller Tools

 Each tool is designed to clarify a specific structural question.
 They are deliberately simple.
 They are not bookkeeping systems, forecasting software, or optimisation dashboards.

-If you are unsure where to begin, start with the constraint you are currently facing: fees, margin, pricing, or inventory velocity.
+If you are unsure where to begin, start with the constraint you are currently facing: fees, margin, pricing, or how quickly inventory is selling

 How the Tools Work Together

-Each tool models a different layer of the same system.
+Each tool looks at a different layer of the same system.

 The eBay Fees Calculator (UK) explains how money moves inside a single transaction.
 It clarifies how final value fees, promoted listings, payment processing, and VAT affect what you actually receive.

-The Margin Calculator builds on that by incorporating sourcing cost, shipping, packaging, returns, and other operational expenses.
-It answers whether a listing is structurally profitable.
+The Margin Calculator builds on this by incorporating sourcing cost, shipping, packaging, returns, and other operational expenses.

-The Break-Even Price Calculator works in reverse.
-It tells you the minimum price required to avoid loss, and the price required to reach a target margin.
+The Break-Even Price Calculator works in reverse by estimating the minimum sale price required to avoid loss.

 The 2-Month Rule steps back further.
 It tests whether inventory is cycling fast enough to stabilise monthly income.